The Iziqalo Project:

 How does the project work?

-- And is drawing the expertise of BotSoc members as speakers and trainers, building on SANBI’s biodiversity human capital development strategy.
+• And draws on the expertise of BotSoc members as speakers and trainers, building on SANBI’s biodiversity human capital development strategy.

 Driven by volunteers: Our sincere thanks

 We are grateful to all our partners and friends for helping to bring this important project to life, in particular to BotSoc member, Caroline Petersen, for being the driving force behind the project.
-We’re also grateful to our SANBI partners for their key support, Routes to Resilience for rolling out the life skills programme, the Kirstenbosch Branch of the Botanical Society for their help, and all others involved.
+We’re also grateful to our SANBI partners for their key support, Sustainability Matters for rolling out the life-skills programme, the Kirstenbosch Branch of the Botanical Society for their help, and all others involved.

 The three legs of the project: